YasinSaberi/YasinSaberi/README.md

 👋 I'm a Computer Engineering student at **Isfahan University of Technology (IUT)**, working toward a career in **Data Engineering** — designing, building, and optimizing the pipelines and infrastructure that turn raw data into something useful.

+I care about **reliable, observable pipelines** more than flashy dashboards — if a job runs at 3am and nobody has to think about it, I consider that a win.
+Right now I'm deepening my skills in orchestration and data modeling, and I'm always up for talking shop about ETL design, data warehousing, or workflow automation.

 <br/>

 <img src="https://img.shields.io/badge/🎓_Student-Isfahan_University_of_Technology-6A11CB?style=flat-square&labelColor=1a1a2e"/>